acanarini/acanarini.github.io/_pages/home.md

 #### Myself

-I am currently a University Assistant at the <a href="https://cmess.univie.ac.at/en/" class="text-info">Centre for Microbiology and Environmental Systems Science</a> of the University of Vienna (Austria), working with <a href="https://ter.csb.univie.ac.at/people/andreas-richter" class="text-info">Professor Andreas Richter</a>.
+I am currently an Associate Professo at the <a href="https://www.unibo.it/sitoweb/alberto.canarini2/en" class="text-info">University of Bologna</a> since the 1st of October 2024.
+Previously I was a University Assistant at the <a href="https://cmess.univie.ac.at/en/" class="text-info">Centre for Microbiology and Environmental Systems Science</a> of the University of Vienna (Austria), working with <a href="https://ter.csb.univie.ac.at/people/andreas-richter" class="text-info">Professor Andreas Richter</a>.
-Previously, I was a JSPS Postdoctoral Fellow at the <a href="https://www.ecology.kyoto-u.ac.jp/en/index.html" class="text-info">Center for Ecological Research</a> of Kyoto University (Japan).
+I held a JSPS Postdoctoral Fellow at the <a href="https://www.ecology.kyoto-u.ac.jp/en/index.html" class="text-info">Center for Ecological Research</a> of Kyoto University (Japan).
 I have a Ph.D in Soil Biogeochemistry from the University of Sydney (Australia, 2017), where I worked with <a href="https://www.sydney.edu.au/science/about/our-people/academic-staff/feike-dijkstra.html" class="text-info">Professor Feike Dijkstra</a>.
 I was recently granted an ERC Starting Grant from the European Union, and I will soon start my group at <a href="https://bigea.unibo.it/en/index.html" class="text-info"> The Department of Biological Sciences, Geological and Environmental</a> of the University of Bologna (Italy).
 I will soon announce position openings on this website.